Available for intermediary distribution to Trust, Corporate and Individual clients globally

 Who collects and uses your information?

-Flagstone International Limited is registered as a Data Controller with the Jersey Office of the Information Commissioner (“JOIC”) under the Data Protection Authority (Jersey) Law 2018 (“DPAJL”), registration number 71026.
+Flagstone International Limited (FIL) collects, processes, and stores your information in the ways outlined in this notice.
+FIL is registered as a Data Controller with the Jersey Office of the Information Commissioner (“JOIC”) under the Data Protection Authority (Jersey) Law 2018 (“DPAJL”), registration number 71026.

 What information do we collect and hold?

-The types of information we may collect (directly from you or from Third Parties) will depend on the relationship you have with the Firm.
+The information we may collect (directly from you or from third parties) and store includes:

 Where do we collect information from?

 Most of the information we hold about you comes directly from you.
-This includes information that you may give us when:
+This includes information you may give us when you:

-Where you have provided us with information, you are responsible for making sure this information is accurate and up to date.
+You’re responsible for making sure the information you’ve provided is accurate and up to date.

 Information we collect from third parties

-Where we receive information from a third party, we will ensure that there is always a legal basis for us to do so.
+We'll only ever receive information from third parties when it's legal for us to do so.

 Information we collect from people acting on your behalf

-There may be cases where we may collect information from people acting on your behalf.
+There may be cases where we collect information from people acting on your behalf.
 This could be from a joint applicant on an account you hold, a trustee, or someone who holds a Power of Attorney for you.
-It could also be someone working on your behalf like your financial advisor.
-Where we receive information from someone acting on your behalf, we will record who we obtained this information from.
+It could also be someone working on your behalf, like your financial adviser.
+If we receive information from someone acting on your behalf, we’ll record who we received this information from.

 How do we use your information?